nathan-cool/ExpenseEase/README.md

 - **Password Validation**: Checks password strength to ensure it meets the required criteria for security.

 - **Account Verification**: After registration, users receive an email with a link to verify their account, ensuring the email address belongs to them.

+To restrict access to certain views and features, the Django @login_required decorator is used.
+This ensures that only registered and authenticated users can access these views.
+If an unauthenticated user tries to reach these views, they will be redirected to the login page.

  #### Expense Management